KainosSoftwareLtd/ansible-auditd/README.md

 Configuration
 ------------

-All configuration parameters and base rules are stored in defaults:
+All configuration parameters and base rules are stored in defaults and are configured with sensible out-of-the-box values that broadly correalate with CIS guidence:

+When applying rules in your environment its intended you have a two pronged approach:

+1. You have some rules you always want to deploy to every server
+2. You may have some custom rules to add based on the environment/role

+So in addition to the standard configuration parameters you also get `auditd_base_rules` and `auditd_custom_rules` which are both arrays.

+So you would setup your default auditd config as below:

 ```
 auditd_home: /etc/audit